 The várzea and igapó flooded forests, lakes, rivers and islands of the site demonstrate ongoing ecological processes in the development of terrestrial and freshwater ecosystems.
 They include a constantly changing and evolving mosaic of river channels, lakes, and landforms.
 In constant movement, the floating mats of vegetation typical of the várzea watercourses include a significant number of endemic species.

-The site protects a wide variety of flora and fauna, including rare and endangered species such as the giant Arapaima (the largest freshwater fish in South America), the giant otter, Amazonian manatee, the black caiman and two species of freshwater dolphins.
+The site protects a wide variety of flora and fauna, including rare and endangered species such as the giant Arapaima (the largest freshwater fish in South America), the giant otter, the Amazonian manatee, the black caiman and two species of freshwater dolphins.

 The Central Amazon Conservation Complex protects a large and representative sample of the flora and fauna of the forests of the Amazon Central Plain, with a significant number of terrestrial and aquatic ecosystems associated with the forest which are periodically inundated by seasonal flooding, as well as swamps.